SIDN/hadoop-provisioning-manager/README.md

 In general it is best to map a role to hosts best suited for this specific role.
 A data node host will have lots of disk storage and CPU-cores, while a controller node will have limited disk storage and CPU-cores.
-Deploy Hadoop (HDFS datanode, Yarn nodemanager) on a data node and the Hadoop management processes such as hdfs_primary_nn on a controller node.
+Deploy Hadoop (HDFS datanode, Yarn node manager) on a data node and the Hadoop management processes such as hdfs_nn on a controller node.
 This to ensure that heavy data processing does not negatively affect the name node process.

 A logical distribution of cluster roles across cluster host types, could look something like this.